revaturelabs/assessment-tracker-training-service/README.md

 # assessment-tracker-training-service

 ### Routes
+- GET /associates
+  - Gets all associates in the database
 - GET /associates/<associate_id>
   - Get associate with given ID
   - Returns 200 on success, 404 on invalid ID